Turbulence and dust fragility in protoplanetary discs: Data Availability

 \subsection{Why \vfrag increases with dust ring radius}

-Fig. \ref{fig:ana_sol_vfrag} in Section \ref{sec:analytical} shows that the fragmentation velocity is not only a function of turbulence, but also an increasing function of the radius of the dust rings.
+Fig. \ref{fig:ana_sol_vfrag} in Section \ref{sec:analytical} shows that the fragmentation velocity is not only a function of turbulence, but also an increasing function of the radius of the dust rings when the turbulence is homogeneous and fixed.
 In this section, we discuss the underlying physics of this phenomenon, starting from analysing the optical depth and thermal emitting layer.

 As shown in Section \ref{subsubsec:optical depth}, the optical depth at $\lambda=1.3$ and $3.0~\mathrm{mm}$ around dust rings for all valid models is greater than unity in the first 3 Myr (see the middle and lower panels of Fig. \ref{fig:optical_depth}).
 This suggests the emission we observe is not from the mid-plane but from the upper layer where $\tau_\lambda\sim1$.
 To trace the layer where the observed emission is from ($\tau_\mathrm{\lambda}=1$), we compute the scale-height $z(R)$ that fulfils